 In Mai Theme 2.0, easily set your body and heading typography with loads of Google font options.
 Here’s how to customize your site’s typography.

 A really creative website header would feature a visually striking header image.
-Blog posts have feature images at the top because a visual element will always grab attention better than text.
+Blog posts have feature images at the top because a visual element is more eye-catching than text alone.

 For even more impact, you could use an extra large image on your homepage header.
-This style works best for creative niches—like design agencies or artists—or if you have gorgeous photos you want to showcase—photography, wedding, or real-estate sites.
+This style works best for creative niches—like design agencies or artists—or if you have gorgeous photos you want to showcase—photography, wedding, real estate, or portfolio sites.